ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 ## Introduction
-- told all your life "if you don’t have something nice to say, don’t say anything at all", have a lifetime of training to undo
+- You are told all of your life "if you don’t have something nice to say, don’t say anything at all", have a lifetime of training to undo
 - Management is hard
 - When people make mistakes over and over (and you do not give feedback or do anything to change it) you stop just thinking the work is bad, you start thinking the person is bad
 - As a boss, you sometimes just misread signals